 For a detailed understanding of the advantages and disadvantages visit – Incremental Budgeting,

 Zero-based budgeting method is commonly in use by many organizations.
 In ZBB, the current year’s budget preparation begins from scratch, without considering the budget of the previous year.
 For every financial period, a new budget is prepared to take the base as zero, and resources allocated to each department is justified according to the expenses of that particular period.
 The ranking for allocation of resources is on the basis of the priority of all the activities of the business.
 Though this method is time-consuming, it gives accurate results.

 To have a detailed understanding of the method and its pros and cons visit – Zero Based Budgeting

 What is Activity Based Budgeting Method?

-Activity based budgeting is a budgeting method where budget is prepared after considering the cost drivers.
-It does not take into account past year’s budget.
-This method does an in depth analysis of all the activities that incur the cost.
+It does not take into account last year’s budget or expenses.
+This method does an in-depth analysis of all the activities that incur the cost.
 The outcome of the research determines the allocation of resources to an activity.
-This budgeting method aligns the business activities with business goals.
-This helps in increasing the efficiency and profitability of business.
+This method aligns business activities with business goals.
+It helps in increasing the efficiency and profitability of a business.

 Choosing a Method of Budgeting

 All the above-stated budgeting methodologies or techniques are relevant and suitable for all kinds of businesses and can be used by all.
 However, to get the maximum advantage of the entire budgeting process, a company needs to compare and meticulously choose which budgeting technique will be most suitable or fits right into the organization.